Last updated: July 2026. Written by Josh Hutcheson. See our review methodology.

 |---|---|---|

-| Programming | Udemy | Far deeper catalog with top instructors (Colt Steele, Jose Portilla, Angela Yu) |
+| Programming | Udemy | Far deeper catalog with top instructors (Colt Steele, Angela Yu) |

-| Data Science | Udemy | Comprehensive courses; Skillshare barely covers this |
+| Data science | Udemy | Comprehensive courses; Skillshare barely covers it |

-| Illustration and Design | Skillshare | Stronger creative community and project-based format |
+| Illustration & design | Skillshare | Stronger creative community and project-based format |

-| Photography | Skillshare | More courses specifically for creative photography |
+| Photography | Skillshare | More classes for creative, hobbyist photography |

-| Video Editing | Skillshare | Stronger community for creative video work |
+| Video editing | Skillshare | Stronger community for creative video work |

 Better Alternatives to Consider

-| Platform | Best For | Price |
+| Platform | Best for | Price |

 |---|---|---|

-| Coursera | University-backed certificates (Google, IBM, Meta) | $49-59/mo |
+| Coursera | University- and company-backed certificates (Google, IBM, Meta) | $59/mo or $399/yr (Coursera Plus) |

-| Zero to Mastery | Tech career courses with community | $23/mo |
+| Zero to Mastery | Structured tech-career courses with a strong community | $25/mo (billed $299/yr) |

-| MasterClass | Creative inspiration from celebrities | $10/mo |
+| MasterClass | Creative inspiration from world-class practitioners | From ~$10/mo billed annually |

 Frequently Asked Questions